 Go fly a kite and toss your worries to the wind

 And they won't come back, they'll be too chagrined.

 - kite (v.)

-- "write a fictitious check," 1839, American English, from 1805 phrase fly a kite "raise money by issuing commercial paper on nonexistent funds;" see kite (n.).
+- in reference to writing a fictitious check, 1839, American English, from 1805 phrase fly a kite "raise money by issuing commercial paper on nonexistent funds;" see kite (n.).
 Related: Kited; kiting.